Create your page

 On Chuffed.org, you can choose to either run your campaign for a fixed length of time (less than 90 days) or ongoing with no end date - in what we call Infinity Mode.
 If it's your first campaign, we generally find that you'll raise the most when you run a 30-40 day campaign.
 The reason for this is that the time pressure forces your team to act, which drives momentum, which brings more people to your campaign.
 Campaigns that stretch on for a long period of time struggle to gain interest because supporters get distracted by other things in their life.

-Campaign description
+Campaign Description

-This is the main body of your campaign and it's where you can go into detail about what you're doing.
+This is where you tell your supporters about your project.
+It's the main body of your campaign and where you can go into detail about what you're doing.
 The best campaigns use about 300-500 words and pictures.
 You can even embed additional videos that you might have.

 This is a simple structure you can use for your campaign description.
 The example we've used is a summarised version of the excellent Hope for Health campaign here.
 We recommend you read the full campaign description.

 As your campaign progresses, you can keep editing your campaign description.
-It's a great place to put in progress updates so that supporters who are checking your page regularly to see what the total is up to, have fresh content to enjo - like Edgar's Mission did in this award winning campaign.
+It's a great place to put in progress updates so that supporters who are checking your page regularly to see what the total is up to, have fresh content to enjoy - like Edgar's Mission did in this award winning campaign.

 Your banner image is the main visual element of your campaign.
 It's the first thing potential supporters see and it gets shared on Facebook and Twitter.
 You want your image to: